PulteGroup

-PulteGroup, Inc. is an American residential home construction company based in Atlanta, Georgia, United States.
-The company is the 3rd largest home construction company in the United States based on the number of homes closed.
+PulteGroup, Inc. is an American residential home-construction company based in Atlanta, Georgia, United States.
+As of 2023, the company is the third-largest home-construction company in the United States based on the number of homes closed.
 In total, the company has built over 775,000 homes.

-The company operates in 44 markets in 23 states.
+The company operates in 45 markets in 23 states.
 In 2021, it ranked 284th on the Fortune 500.
-The company was founded by Bill Pulte in Michigan, and moved its headquarters to Atlanta, Georgia in 2014.
-Since 2016, Ryan Marshall has been the President and CEO of the company.
+The company was founded by William J. Pulte in Michigan, and moved its headquarters to Atlanta in 2014.
+Since 2016, Ryan Marshall has been the president and CEO of the company.

 History

+Early history

-In 1950, Bill Pulte, who was 18 years old, began building and selling houses.
-In 1956, the company was formed and was based in Bloomfield Hills, Michigan.
+In 1950, at the age of 18 years, William J. Pulte, began building and selling houses.
+In 1956, he formed the company, Pulte Homes, Inc which was based in Bloomfield Hills, Michigan.
 In 1972, the company became a public company via an initial public offering.
+In 1998, the company acquired Divosta for an estimated $150 million, and it also acquired Radnor Homes for an undisclosed amount.

+Since 2000

-In 1998, PulteGroup acquired Divosta for an estimated $150 million.
-The company also acquired Radnor Homes.
-In 2001, the company acquired Del E. Webb Construction Company, founded by Del Webb, for $1.8 billion.
+In 2001, Pulte Homes, Inc acquired Del E. Webb Construction Company, founded by Del Webb, for $1.8 billion.
 In 2003, the company acquired Sivage-Thomas Homes.
-In 2009, Pulte Group acquired Centex for $1.3 billion in stock.
-In August 2014, the company acquired the real estate assets of Dominion Homes for $82 million.
+In 2009, the company acquired Centex for $1.3 billion in stock.
+In August 2014, the company acquired the real-estate assets of Dominion Homes for $82 million.

 The company changed its name from Pulte Homes, Inc. to PulteGroup, Inc. in March 2010.
-The company moved its headquarters to Atlanta, Georgia in 2014.
-In 2016, Ryan Marshall became president and CEO of the company.
+In 2013, PulteGroup launched Built to Honor program, which provides homes to veterans with disabilities from the Army, Marine Corps, Navy, Air Force, and Coast Guard, as well as Gold Star families in 18 U.S. states.

+In 2016, the company acquired some homebuilding assets of John Wieland Homes and Neighborhoods, a premier builder of luxury homes.
 In April 2019, the company acquired the homebuilding operations of American West Homes for $150 million.

-In 2016, the company won at 9th Annual Shorty Awards for real estate, and in 2022, it was named among Fortune Best Companies to Work For.

-Criticism
+Since 2020

+In 2025, PulteGroup expanded its Del Webb brand to introduce Del Webb Explore in California and Florida.
+The company has also partnered with Fastbrick Robotics to build homes in Florida using a robotic construction technology.

+In February 2025, PulteGroup expanded its Build Your Future SkillPointe Scholarship program, with a $100,000 investment to support individuals from diverse backgrounds who are pursuing careers in residential homebuilding and technologies.
+In May 2025, the organization’s Built to Honor Program completed its 100th home.